French heraldry: Napoleonic heraldry

 The said 'marks of the specific rank or function' as used by Barons and Counts depended on the rank or function held by the individual.
 Military barons and counts had a sword on their quarter, members of the Conseil d'Etat had a chequy, ministers had a lion's head, prefects had a wall beneath an oak branch, mayors had a wall, landowners had a wheat stalk, judges had a balance, members of Academies had a palm, etc.

 A decree of 3 March 1810 states: "The name, arms and livery shall pass from the father to all sons" although the distinctive marks of title could only pass to the son who inherited it.
 This provision applied only to the bearers of Napoleonic titles.

 The Napoleonic system of heraldry did not outlast the First French Empire.
 The Second French Empire (1852–1870) made no effort to revive it, although the official arms of France were again those of Napoleon I.

 Legal status

+In France, according to consistent case law, since 1949 and to this day: "Coats of arms differ essentially from titles of nobility in that they are merely marks of recognition accessory to the family name to which they are indissolubly attached, whether that family is noble or not.
+It follows that coats of arms are the attribute of the entire family and enjoy the same protection as the name itself, and that the judicial courts competent to hear disputes relating to family names are likewise competent to hear disputes that may arise concerning coats of arms".
+Administrative courts are, for their part, competent to hear disputes concerning coats of arms of public bodies.

-The Commission nationale d'héraldique, an advisory body under the French Ministry of Culture, advises both public bodies and (since 2015) private individuals on heraldic issues.
+The Commission nationale d'héraldique, an advisory body under the French Ministry of Culture, advises local authorities on heraldic issues.